rohithgoud30/matterport-sdk-app/README.md

      };
      ```

-3. **Ensure Environment Files Are Ignored**:

-   - Add the environment files to your `.gitignore` to ensure they are not committed to version control:

-     ```gitignore
-     # Environment files
-     src/environments/environment.ts
-     src/environments/environment.prod.ts
-     ```

-   - Optionally, you can keep template files for the environment files in version control and document how to copy and configure them:

-     ```bash
-     cp src/environments/environment.ts.template src/environments/environment.ts
-     cp src/environments/environment.prod.ts.template src/environments/environment.prod.ts
-     ```

-4. **Document Environment Setup in README**:
-   - Include instructions in the README for developers to set up their environment files before running the project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.